CircleUp/django-qtools/README.md

 **Version 1.0**
 - Features
   - N-Query Warning
+  - q_method should behave like a class method
 - Testing
   - More tests
   - Testing across environments (django and python versions)